typedb/typedb-driver/java/README.md

 # TypeDB Driver for Java

 ## Driver Architecture
-To learn about the mechanism that a TypeDB Driver uses to set up communication with databases running on the TypeDB Server, refer to [TypeDB > Development > TypeDB Driver API](https://typedb.com/docs/typedb/2.x/development/api.html).
+To learn about the mechanism that a TypeDB Driver uses to set up communication with databases running on the TypeDB Server, refer to the [Driver Overview](https://typedb.com/docs/clients/2.x/clients).

 ## API Reference
-To learn about the methods available for executing queries and retrieving their answers using Driver Java, refer to [TypeDB Drivers > Java Driver > Java Driver API reference](https://typedb.com/docs/drivers/2.x/java/java-api-ref.html).
+To learn about the methods available for executing queries and retrieving their answers using Driver Java, refer to the [API Reference](https://typedb.com/docs/clients/2.x/java/java-api-ref).

 ## Import TypeDB Driver for Java through Maven